bstaruk/starbase-react/README.md

 ### prettier js formatting

 starbase uses [Prettier](https://github.com/prettier/prettier) to enforce and simplify code consistency.
-If you use VS Code, check out the [Prettier VS Code extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
+If you use VS Code, check out the [Prettier VS Code extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) which will allow you to easily format your code to the project specifications with a hotkey.

 ### service worker caching